Help and support

 If you have a concern about something that is happening at work which you think could be unlawful conduct, bribery or financial malpractice or practices that are dangerous to the public or environment, it is important that you know what you can bring to the council's attention.

 It is also important that if you decide to say something you know the appropriate action to take.
-You should refer to the council's whistleblowing policy (PDF, 308kb) for guidance.
+You should refer to our whistleblowing policy (PDF, 308kb) for guidance.

-For more information about the whistleblowing policy, contact Norman Coombe 020 7525 7678.
+For more information about the whistleblowing policy, contact Norman Coombe at 020 7525 7678.